What is Ascending Triangle?

 - The rising wedge is a bearish pattern and follows the major bearish trend, while the descending triangle is a bullish pattern.

 Before understanding the significance of a rising wedge pattern, one should know how it is plotted on a commodity price chart.
-It is plotted by drawing two lines, one joining the highs and the other joining the lows, creating an angle when they meet.Â
+It is plotted by drawing two lines, one joining the highs and the other joining the lows, creating an angle when they meet.

-If you are new to trading, it becomes important to understand how to differentiate these patterns.
+If you are new to trading, it becomes essential to understand how to differentiate these patterns.
 First, one can look at the pattern and acknowledge the slope of the resistance line or the upward line of the pattern.
-The slope in the case of the rising wedge is upward-pointing, while in the case of the ascending triangle, it is rather a straight line, and it is the bottom line that is approaching the convergence line.
+The slope in the case of the rising wedge is upward-pointing, while in the case of the ascending triangle, it is instead a straight line, and it is the bottom line that is approaching the convergence line.
 Also, one can confirm the pattern by noticing the trend that follows the pattern.
-If it is bullish, then the pattern is the ascending triangle, and if it is bearish, then it is the rising wedge.Â
+If it is bullish, the pattern is the ascending triangle; if it is bearish, it is the rising wedge.

-Another approach to differentiate between the two is when one gives attention to the volume of both the patterns.
-For example, in rising wedges, the volume for down strings is higher than a higher upswing in ascending triangle.Â
+Another approach to differentiate between the two is when one pays attention to both patterns’ volume.
+For example, in rising wedges, the volume for down strings is higher than a higher upswing in ascending triangle.

 Trading With A Rising Wedge

-A very significant approach while using the wedge or a triangle is to look for the breakouts and the pullbacks within the resistance line or the signal line of the pattern.Â
+A practical approach while using the wedge or a triangle is to look for the breakouts and the pullbacks within the resistance line or the signal line of the pattern.

-While working with the rising wedge, its bottom or lower line is its resistance line or signal line.Â
+While working with the rising wedge, its bottom or lower line is its resistance or signal line.

 It is advisable not to jump to a decision immediately after the breakout and wait for a possible pullback signal.
 But in the case of the rising wedge, a pullback may not be necessary, and the price movement can be very aggressive; thus, a pullback may not occur, and the price continues with the ongoing trend.
-In this case, the trader can stop loss and stay in the market until it reaches the set limit. Â
+In this case, the trader can stop the loss and stay in the market until it reaches the set limit.

 The Advantages and Drawbacks of The Rising Wedge

-Before using the rising wedge as your indicator, you must know the advantages and drawbacks that follow this pattern.Â
+Before using the rising wedge as your indicator, you must know the advantages and drawbacks that follow this pattern.

 Advantages